The Annual General Meeting of Debden Recreation Ground will be held on Wednesday 28th September at 7pm, Debden Village Hall.DRG AGM 28.09.2022.Notice

 - Creating a community asset.

 Applications for grants and the creation of local schemes, will start immediately to work towards achieving our goal.
-We are hopeful that local events can be organised in late Summer 2021 – post pandemic, to engage the community in our fundraising campaign.
+We are hopeful that local events can be organised, to engage the community in our fundraising campaign.

 We will investigate the option of making this a real Community Project with local businesses, trades people and residents volunteering their time and supplies at cost.